dclong/blog/misc/content/2020/06/write-documentation-for-python-packages-using-sphinx.markdown

 Please read with your own judgement!
 **

+## Installation

+You can install Sphinx using the following command.

+    pip3 install sphinx

+Since the above command installs Sphinx to the user's local directory, Sphinx executables are placed into the directory `~/.local/bin`.
+So you might have to configure your `PATH` environment variable so that you can use Sphinx commands directly.

+## Generate Docs Using Sphinx

 1. Create a directory named `docs` (other names are OK too) in the root directory of your Python project.
     Do NOT use the root directory of your project